JeffFessler/ConstantArrays.jl/README.md

 A Julia data type that is a subtype of `AbstractArray` where every element is the same constant.

+The "constant" in the name has two meaning: every element of the array has the same constant value, and the array is immutable
+(`setindex!` is unsupported).

 ### Installation

 At the Julia REPL run: